jesscjess/forthegram/README.md

 # Tutorial Links

+I make the web MINE by using it to [express myself](https://jessc.co.uk/#jesscjess).
+Follow my [instagram page @mujerdev](https://www.instagram.com/mujerdev/) for tutorials so we can learn how to make the web YOURS too ♥

-Use the links below to access the tutorials on my Instagram page @mujerdev...
+Here are the links to my tutorials:

 7 .
 [CREATE](https://codepen.io/jesscjess/pen/KoRYdW)